 Required program elements include:

-- Applications to ten (minimum) Ph.D. programs during fall of senior year
+- Applications to ten (minimum) Ph.D. programs during the fall term of senior year.

 Required Courses